-Black River Technical College is an equal opportunity institution and will not discriminate on the basis of race, color, sex, religion, national origin, age, handicap/disability, or other unlawful factors in employment practices, or admission and treatment of students.
+Black River Technical College is an equal opportunity institution and will not discriminate based on race, color, sex, religion, national origin, age, handicap/disability, or other unlawful factors in employment practices, or admission and treatment of students.
 Any questions regarding this policy should be addressed to the President:

-Black River Technical College Office of the President P.O.
+Office of the President P.O.
 Box 468 Pocahontas, Arkansas, 72455 (870) 248-4070